Garden State Parkway: 2010s

 In April 2016, a project to reconstruct exits 125 into a full interchange commenced.
 A new southbound exit would be tolled and made exclusively for E-ZPass users; no toll would be added to the new northbound entrance.
-Also involved in this project was the replacement of the overpasses that carried the parkway over Chevalier Avenue with wider structures, adding a alternate ramp onto Main Street, and constructing a new southbound entrance ramp and demolishing the existing one–this would provide greater access to a new shopping mall in the vicinity that is yet to be completed.
+Also involved in this project was the replacement of the overpasses that carried the parkway over Chevalier Avenue with wider structures, adding an alternate ramp onto Main Street, and constructing a new southbound entrance ramp and demolishing the existing one–this would provide greater access to a new shopping mall in the vicinity that is yet to be completed.
 It was completed in February 2020.

 In 2018, planning began for an improvement project at the northbound ramps at exits 109.
 The project involved partly winding the ramp and constructing a new ramp to directly allow access to the Lincroft park and ride from the parkway and to allow easier access to Newman Spring Road eastbound.
 Improvements were also made to the ramps onto the parkway from County Route 520.
 These include a ramp and overpass being built on Newman Spring Road eastbound, the addition of a traffic light at Schulz Dr, the removal of the U-turn ramp to Half Mile Road and the addition of a left turn signal at the junction to compensate.
 Bidding for the project was completed in July 2018, and construction began shortly after.
 It was completed in May 2020.

 In June 2018, an improvement project began at the interchange with I-280 and CR 508 (Central Avenue).
 The project involved widening the entrance ramp to the parkway southbound from one to two lanes and adding a second deceleration lane on the parkway northbound.
 Due to the addition of the deceleration lane to South Grove St, the northbound toll plaza on the exit was completely removed starting on July 26, 2018, at 10 pm.
 To accommodate the wider roadway, the overpass carrying Central Avenue over the parkway was also rebuilt.
 Five nearby bridges were also rehabilitated as part of the project.
 The project cost approximately $63 million and was completed in August 2022.